huyenkn/loan-prediction/README.md

 ### Data format

 The training and test set are Pandas DataFrames (read from CSV files, whose shapes are (614, 13) and (367, 12) respectively).
 Each row contains features for a customer.
-Each column is a feature (Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others...).
+Each column is a feature (gender, marital status, education, number of dependents, income, loan amount, credit history, ...).
 LoanAmount, ApplicantIncome, and CoapplicantIncome columns are continuous; the others are categorical.

 ### Data pre-processing